relativitydev/relativity-trace-documentation/docs/user_documentation.md

 **Monitored Individuals CSV**

-Any enabled ZIP Drop Data Source will export its configured Monitored Individuals in CSV format every time the Drop Folder is checked for new files.
+ZIP Drop Data Source will export its configured Monitored Individuals in CSV format every time the Drop Folder is checked for new files.
 The CSV will be located at `(Drop Folder)\Config\monitored_individuals.csv`.

 ### Relativity Native Data Extraction Data Source